OpenNebula/docs/source/open_cluster_deployment/networking_setup/openvswitch.rst

 | ``AUTOMATIC_VLAN_ID`` | Ignored if ``VLAN_ID`` defined.
 Set to ``YES`` to automatically assign ``VLAN_ID`` | NO                            |
 +-----------------------+------------------------------------------------------------------------------------+-------------------------------+

-For example, you can define an *Open vSwitch Network* with following template:
+For example, you can define an *Open vSwitch Network* with the following template:

 .. code::